michaelbrant/MenuTexter/README.md

 At this point running
 $python MenuTexter.py L
-will send a text of today's lunch menu to whatever phone number is in emailList.txt
+will send a text of today's lunch menu to whatever phone numbers are in emailList.txt